StollerSystem/redux_test/README.md

 # _Viking Ship Tap Hall_

-#### _An app to keep track of drinks on tap, 11/20/20_
+#### _An app to keep track of kegs on tap, 11/20/20_

 #### By _**Ben Stoller**_

 ## Description:

 This app will let you keep track of all the kegs you have on tap.
 The page displays a master list of kegs, each listing displays basic information and has two buttons:
-(Pour drink) - click this when you pour a pint to reduce the quantity, when you get to 10 or below it will display an alert warning you its low and when quantity hits 0 it will alert you.
+(Pour pint) - click this when you pour a pint to reduce the quantity, when you get to 10 or below it will display an alert warning you its low and when quantity hits 0 it will alert you.
 (Detail) - Will take you to a view displaying the details for a particular beverage.
 From there you have two more buttons: (Edit) and (Delete).
 Delete will delete the keg from the list and Edit will take you to a new view Form where you can edit all the details.
 At the bottom of the List there is a button to add a Keg to the list.